gobeyondidentity/developer-docs/docs/platform-overview/authenticator-config.md

 ### Invoke URL as used for Authentication

-The authentication flow is shown in the diagram above and the response differs based on the Invocation Type specified:
+The authentication flow is shown in the diagram below, and the response differs based on the Invocation Type specified:

 > Note that the path `/bi-authenticate` is appended to the `invoke_url` and must be implemented as a route in your application.